VaibhavSharma20/Prediction-using-Unsupervised-ML/README.md

-# Prediction-using-Unsupervised-ML
+# Prediction-using-Supervised-ML
+## From the "iris" dataset, predict the optimum number of clusters and represent it visually.
+### Data Science and Business Analytics Internship Task 2
 From the "iris" dataset, predict the optimum number of clusters and represent it visually.